 Beaverton dwellers might not be able to see the next creature we are going to tell you about in their Tualatin River.
 The Japanese giant spider crab definitely breaks all the barriers of crab’s normal dimensions.
 Its legs can be as long as 13 feet and its body is the size of a basketball.
 Look at is closely and you will think of it as a giant spider.
 This huge crab is not too aggressive, as it normally walks on the ocean floor using all of its eight legs and uses its two large pincer limbs up front to capture its prey.
 You can go to Japan and look for some cheap serviced apartments, if you would like to improve your chances of seeing this beauty.
 In case you were mis sold PPI, claim your money back and plan a trip around the world, in hopes of seeing at least part of these ocean wonders.

-Posted in Uncategorized by Rosa Becker with .
+Posted in Ocean by Rosa Becker with .